-With many Careers Fairs taking place during October, including some of the largest this week at Manchester Central we’ve put together some tips on how to get the most out of attending the fairs.
+With so many Careers events and fairs taking place during October and November, including the Autumn Careers Fair on the 18th and 19th October we’ve put together some tips on how to get the most out of attending the fairs.

 1. Do your research

 For most Careers Fairs the University puts on you can find out which employers will be exhibiting beforehand.
 Doing some research on who is attending and what vacancies they have (graduate jobs, placements, internships), means you won’t waste time once you’re at the fair getting information you could have got online beforehand.
 You can find out who’s exhibiting on the event page on CareersConnect

 For the exhibitors it also shows a genuine interest and that you are actually interested in them and their roles.
 Also don’t just look at the names you recognise – there are lots of interesting jobs and companies out there.

 2. Come up with a list of questions

 Think about what you want to know about the company or employer in advance.
 You can ask about the culture of the organisation, what skills are required for a specific job role, ask about the application process, and what they look for in applicants.

 If you need some ideas, here are a few example questions:

 - What roles would a student with my degree be considered for?